ngrx/platform/docs/entity/adapter.md

 * `removeAll`: Clear entity collection
 * `updateOne`: Update one entity in the collection
 * `updateMany`: Update multiple entities in the collection
+* `upsertOne`: Add or Update one entity in the collection
+* `upsertMany`: Add or Update multiple entities in the collection

 Usage: